rit-construct-makerspace/makerspace-docs/docs/index.md

-# Home
+# Docs Home

-Documentation under development.
-Check back soon!
+This is the homepage of the SHED Makerspace docs.
+The information on these pages is constantly being changed and updated, so make sure to check back regularly!